 - Invest in nice fibre to knit with.
 If you’re going to invest time in creating something then you’ve got to enjoy it and believe me there is a world of difference in the experience of knitting with ‘bad’ wool and ‘good’ wool.
 If you’re starting out the Drops range is excellent value and very nice to knit with.
 It’s available in a lot of wool shops and it’s on sale twice a year if you want to save yourself even more money.
 I get mine in the only Drops Superstore in Ireland Winnies Wool Wagon in Blackrock.
 Here’s a link to some free patterns you can knit with Drops Yarn.
 There are pros and cons to all fibres, cotton garments can be heavy and cotton and bamboo can stretch in time.
 Cotton and bamboo wool can be prone to separating as you knit, which can frustrating and makes crochet tricky at times.
 Wool can be itchy on the skin and soft wool can pill really badly.
 Another great source of beautiful wool is The Constant Knitter on Francis Street in Dublin 8.

 - Choose a fibre that suits your ethics.
 Personally I opt for natural fibres that are biodegradable, such as wool, cotton and bamboo.
 I steer clear of wool with silk in it because the silk worm is killed during the harvesting process and others like to steer clear of animal derived wool and use plant derived wool or acrylic.
 I’ve managed to source organic cotton in Sostrene Green stores, and Cushendale Mills – who source from Irish sheep farmers – sells 100% wool yarn, as does Yarn Vibes.
 In the UK Garthenor sell organic wool and Adam Curtis sell British raised and spun yarns.
 There’s very little in the way of recycled yarn on the market but recently the brand Wool and the Gang released an acrylic yarn made from recycled plastic bottles.
-You can educate yourself on the options at the ethical knitting company Knit With Attitude or check out my post on Sustainable Ethical Fibres.
+You can educate yourself on the options at the ethical knitting company Knit With Attitude or check out my article on Sustainable Ethical Fibres.
 The podcaster and blogger Knit British is also a useful resource if you want to learn more about British wool.

 - YouTube is a fantastic resource when it comes to learning the various knitting techniques, like yarn-overs, long-cast-on method etc.